Golden pitch: Plate appearances with golden pitches

+Chicago Cubs first baseman Anthony Rizzo catches the final out of the 2016 World Series, after Cleveland Indians batter Michael Martinez swung at a golden pitch from Cubs pitcher Mike Montgomery.

 Of the 15 plate appearances with golden pitches, five ended with the batter getting out to end the game and the series; a sixth ended when a base runner was caught stealing.
 None of the 15 at-bats ended with the batting team winning the game, but three concluded with the batter hitting the ball in play and tying the game, and all three times the batting team won later in the game.
 Five of the 15 plate appearances occurred in extra innings: two in the 10th inning of Game 8 in 1912^{1}, one in the 10th inning of Game 7 in 2016, and two in the 11th inning of Game 7 in 2025.
+Only once has a golden pitch situation occurred with 0 outs in an inning: In Game 7 of the 2001 series, Jay Bell faced Mariano Rivera with nobody out and runners at 1st and 2nd.

+Only once has a golden pitch situation occurred with 0 outs in an inning.
+In 2001 in the bottom of the ninth inning of Game 7, Mark Grace led off with a single and was replaced by pinch-runner David Dellucci.
+The next batter, Damian Miller, bunted the ball back to pitcher Mariano Rivera, who attempted to retire Dellucci but made an errant throw to second base, leaving two runners on and no one out.
+Jay Bell stepped up with a golden pitch situation, whereby a three-run home run would give the Diamondbacks the championship and a triple play would give the Yankees the series victory.
+Bell bunted the first pitch he saw back to Rivera, who retired Dellucci at third base for the first out.
+The next batter, Tony Womack, hit a double down the right-field line on a 2–2 pitch that tied the game, and Bell advanced to third.
+After Rivera hit Craig Counsell unintentionally with an 0–1 pitch, the bases were loaded.
+On an 0–1 pitch, with Matt Williams in the on-deck circle, Luis Gonzalez lofted a soft floater single over the drawn-in Derek Jeter that barely reached the outfield grass, plating Jay Bell with the winning run.

 Three of the 15 batters to have faced a golden pitch are in the National Baseball Hall of Fame as of 2025: Tris Speaker, Willie Mays and Willie McCovey.
 Four of the nine pitchers are Hall of Famers: Christy Mathewson, Grover Cleveland Alexander, Rollie Fingers and Mariano Rivera.
 Three of the players involved in golden pitches were awarded the World Series MVP in the same year: Ralph Terry in 1962, Madison Bumgarner in 2014 and Yoshinobu Yamamoto in 2025.
+Terry has the most golden pitches of any pitcher; he threw 12 pitches to three batters to end Game 7 of the 1962 World Series.